f-dx/Awesome-Targeted-Individuals/README.md

 ## Call for whistleblowers:
 Are you working for Secret Services and noticed injustice?

-If you feel that innocent people deserve to be protected from torture,
+If you feel that innocent people deserve to be protected from tortures and covert violence,

-If you understand that supporting the largest criminal syndicate on the planet is wrong,
+If you understand that supporting **the largest criminal syndicate** on the planet **is wrong**,

 If you're looking for redemption for the things you've done,